 The Crown and the Parihaka community signed a Deed of Reconciliation on 9 June 2017 at a ceremony held at Parihaka.

 - Deed of Reconciliation signed with Parihaka Christopher Finlayson.

 - Find out more on the Ministry of Justice website.

-More information on Parihaka
+More about Parihaka